 Routine screening for HIV infection is offered to all pregnant women since January 2004.
-About 185,000 women are tested annually and in 2006-2009 the participation rate was 99.8%.
+About 185,000 women are tested annually.
+Uptake is about 99.8%.
 The HIV testing is conducted according to the 'opting out' approach and is combined with other antenatal screening activities.
-There have been no reports of children born with HIV in the Netherlands in 2006-2008.

-In 2009 a study of the effectiveness of antenatal screening for HIV was conducted.
-This study estimated that 0.05% (0.04-0.07%) of pregnant women in the Netherlands are infected with HIV.
-Forty percent of the HIV infections among pregnant women in 2006-2008 were newly diagnosed.
+There has been one report of a child born with HIV in the Netherlands in 2012.
+HIV prevalence among pregnant women has been stable at 0.05% between 2006-2011 (80-100 diagnoses per year).
+Approximately, forty percent of the HIV infections among pregnant women in that period were newly diagnosed.
 The prenatal screening is estimated to prevent 5-10 HIV infections per year among newborns.